walterfreeman/phy211/syllabus.md

 To do this, you must tell your TA why you missed the group exam, and do so in advance if possible.
 You must also tell your group that you will be absent -- this is a professional courtesy to them!

-* The lowest of your exam grades, the lowest homework set grade, your lowest weekly check-in, and your four lowest recitation participation days will be dropped.
+* Your lowest exam grade, your lowest homework set grade, your lowest weekly check-in, and your four lowest recitation participation days will be dropped.

 Note however that students with an unusually low recitation participation grade for any given unit, or who demonstrate that they don't understand this material on the final, will not be eligible to drop the